Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 464 pages, hardcover

-Douglas L. Wilson and Rodney O. Davis have completed a new edition of Herndon's Lincoln, acclaimed by many authorities as the most influential Lincoln biography ever written.
+Douglas L. Wilson and Rodney O. Davis have completed an edition of Herndon's Lincoln, acclaimed by many authorities as the most influential Lincoln biography ever written.
 They are co-directors of the Knox College Lincoln Studies Center in Galesburg, Illinois, and Herndon's Lincoln is the first in a series of books planned by the Lincoln Studies Center.
 Wilson and Davis are currently at work on an annotated edition of the Lincoln-Douglas debates.
 Its projected publication date is 2008, designed to coincide with the 150th anniversary of the debates, one of which occurred at Knox College.

 Previously, they collaborated on Herndon's Informants, an important collection of sources used in the original edition of Herndon's Lincoln.
 We asked them to share their insights with you about their newest editorial endeavor.